karan51ngh/Linux-Explained/README.md

  - `/dev` : This directory contains device files, which are used to communicate with hardware devices such as printers and USB drives.
  - `/etc` : This directory contains system configuration files, such as the configuration files for the network, user accounts, and startup scripts.
  - `/home` : This directory contains user home directories, where users can store their personal files.
- - `/lib` : This directory contains shared library files that are used by the system and applications.
+ - `/lib` : This directory contains the essential shared libraries needed to boot the system and run basic commands in `/bin` and `/sbin`
  - `/media` : This directory is used for mounting removable media such as CDs, DVDs, and USB drives.
  - `/mnt` : This directory is used for temporarily mounting file systems, such as network file systems or external hard drives.
  - `/opt` : This directory is used for installing optional software packages.